aws/sagemaker-python-sdk/doc/frameworks/tensorflow/upgrade_from_legacy.rst

     # v1.x
     estimator.deploy(..., model_server_workers=4)

-    # v2.0 or later
+    # v2.0 and later
     estimator.deploy(..., env={"MODEL_SERVER_WORKERS": 4})

 From a Trained Model
 --------------------

-If you are starting with a trained model, the Python SDK version 2.0 or later requires the following changes:
+If you are starting with a trained model, the Python SDK version 2.0 and later requires the following changes:

 #.
 Use the the :class:`sagemaker.model.FrameworkModel` class.
 #.
 Explicitly specify the ECR image URI via ``image``.